London Luxurious Mayfair Walk

-Shepherd Market is a charming small square and piazza developed in 1735-46 by Edward Shepherd with a variety of boutique shops, restaurants and impressive Victorian pubs.
-This unique little enclave is tucked away between Picadilly and Curzon Street, in the heart of London’s Mayfair.
-A hidden gem known for its wonderful relaxed village-like atmosphere.
+Shepherd Market is a charming small square and piazza developed in 1735-46 by Edward Shepherd with a variety of boutique shops, restaurants, and impressive Victorian pubs.
+This unique little enclave is tucked away between Piccadilly and Curzon Street, in the heart of London’s Mayfair.
+A hidden gem known for its wonderful, relaxed village-like atmosphere.
 Mayfair itself is named after the infamous fifteen-day fair that took place on the site that is Shepherd Market today.
 James II established the fair in the 1680’s, mainly for the purpose of cattle trading.
 Over the years the fair grew in popularity and size, attracting both rich and poor.
 Whilst Queen Anne tried to put an end to the fair, her successor George I was more approving.
 The gentrification of the area in the eighteenth century killed the festival off, with the building of many grand houses.
-A local architect and developer (Edward Shepherd), was commissioned to develop the site.
-It was completed in the mid 18th century, with paved alleys, a duck pond, and a two-storey market, topped with a theatre.
-The theatre was opened in the month of May, and attracted a much higher class of visitor than the noisy fair beforehand.
+A local architect and developer (Edward Shepherd) was commissioned to develop the site.
+It was completed in the mid-18th century, with paved alleys, a duck pond, and a two-storey market, topped with a theatre.
+The theatre was opened in the month of May and attracted a much higher class of visitor than the noisy fair beforehand.

 At the end of Lansdowne Row, cross over Berkeley Street at the crossing point when safe to do so, then continue straight ahead into Hay Hill.
 At the end of Hay Hill turn right into Dover Street, then first left into Stafford Street, then left again into Albemarle Street.
 Albemarle Street has historic associations with Lord Byron, whose publisher John Murray was based here, and Oscar Wilde, a member of the Albemarle Club, where an insult he received in 1895 from the Marquess of Queensberry led to his suing for libel and to his eventual imprisonment.
 It is also known for its many art galleries.